sausheong/tanuki/README.md

 ### Isn't this the same as CGI (Common Gateway Interface)?

-Yes and no. Tanuki is partially inspired by [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) but there are some significant differences.
+Yes and no.

+Tanuki is partially inspired by [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) but there are some significant differences.
 In CGI, data to the CGI scripts are passed using environment variables, while in Tanuki it is sent into the bin through the command line argument as a JSON request.
 The Tanuki JSON request is also much more closer to the actual HTTP request.

 Tanuki uses TCP socket servers as listeners to reduce the overhead of creating one process per requeset.
 This method is very similar to that of [FastCGI](https://en.wikipedia.org/wiki/FastCGI) but has a much simpler implementation.
 Also for FastCGI, a web application or service is built using a single programming language only.
 While FastCGI APIs exist for multiple languages, the intent was never to write one web application or service using more than one.

+Tanuki is also inspired by [WSGI](https://www.python.org/dev/peps/pep-0333/), a calling convention used to forward HTTP requests to web applications or frameworks written in Python.
+However as with CGI and FastCGI, WSGI is meant for a single programming language only (in this case Python, though other programming languages have similar calling conventions).

-So for the implementations the mechanisms are close but not the same (Tanuki is simpler), neither CGI or FastCGI is meant for multiple programming languages like Tanuki is for.
+So for the implementations the mechanisms are close but not the same, neither CGI or FastCGI is meant for multiple programming languages like Tanuki is for.

+### This sounds suspiciously like micro-services

+Absolutely.
+Many of the benefits and issues with micro-services are the same with Tanuki because fundamentally the mechanisms are very similiar.
+However, Tanuki is meant to be used to build a single web application or service whereas micro-services are standalone and independent and performs a specialised service.
+Tanuki can use micro-services though -- the actions themselves can call micro-services to do the work.

 ### You were working on Polyglot earlier, what happened to it?